 Meaning

-In the quote “I learned something from that.
+“I learned something from that.
 If someone asks me something that I really don’t want to do, I say no. I have to trust that.
-And I’m not afraid to talk money.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.
+And I’m not afraid to talk money.” presents a viewpoint centered on friendship.
+It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.

 Theme